esonaliyev05/Protfolio-main/README.md

 # Portfolio
 Hello everyone!
-Let me introduce myself, I’m Zokirov Jaloliddin (Jony).
+Let me introduce myself, I’m Esonaliyev Alyorbek .
 On this occasion, I’d like to share the portfolio website project that I’ve developed.

 **Tech Stack used:**
 - ReactJS